Labs64/netlicensing.io/pages/pricing.md

     <div class="col-md-4 col-md-offset-1">
         <h3>Do I have to pay to use your service?</h3>

-        <p>No. There is a Free Forever plan includes a NetLicensing account with unlimited products and API Access.</p>
+        <p>Our Free Forever plan is perfect for individuals and startups who want to enable license managing for their products and services.</p>
     </div>
 </div>